Core Web Vitals is the new Google ranking factor. Find out how to make your WordPress ready to pass the metrics.

 How to check Core Web Vitals

-To get field data we recommend Web Analytics by Cloudflare, which we have a guide for.
+To get field data you can use Web Analytics by Cloudflare, which we have a guide for.

 For testing Core Web Vitals lab data and field data(when your website has enough data) use Pagespeed.
 Go to Pagespeed Insights, and do a page test.
 There are two results, mobile, and desktop.